Frequently Asked Questions

 Yes!
 You can run as many campaigns simultaneously as you need.
 Each campaign has its own dedicated page, progress tracking, and donation management.

 Yes, you can edit or remove an incentive by going to the Incentives section of your campaign.
-Click on the incentive you wish to edit or remove, then select Edit or Delete as needed.
+Click on the incentive you wish to edit or remove, then choose Edit or Delete as needed.

 We provide a wide range of services surrounding marketing, development, design and more!
 More information can be found here: https://nonprofit.projectworldimpact.com/